google-code-export/google-checkout-oscommerce/catalog/googlecheckout/tools/shipping/metrics/README.txt

 This can be run from shell

-ship_metrics is a little bash script to run OSCommerce Shiping Metrics every 10 minutes and echo results, run count and times to a log.
+ship_metrics.sh is a little bash script to run OSCommerce Shiping Metrics every 10 minutes and echo results, run count and times to a log.

 how to runit on a linux box

-$ ship_metrics &
+$ ship_metrics.sh &

 This will make the script run in background.
 Now is seted to run 1008 times, with intervals of 10 minutes each run.